§ 1 Aims of the competition

 (9) The organizer must provide a complete list of results as a part of the final report.

 § 16 Final Regulations

-- This version of regulations has been approved by the International Jury in Moscow (Russian Federation) in July 2013, and is issued to replace the former regulations approved in Ankara (Turkey) in July 2011.
+(2) This version of regulations has been approved by the International Jury in Prague (Czech Republic) in July 2018, and is issued to replace the former regulations approved in Bangkok (Thailand) in July 2017.